 How can I share feedback or questions?

 Missing anything?
 Can’t find your language?
 Have additional ideas?
-Let us know by filling out this contact form.
+Send us an email to email@example.com or let us know by filling out the contact form.